ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

-* `<CollectionName>` needs to be substituted by a real collection name that ETL script is working on (same convention as for `loadTo` method)
+* `<CollectionName>` needs to be substituted by a real collection name that ETL script is working on (same convention as for the `loadTo` method)

 * The first parameter is the identifier of a document, the second one is the name of a modified counter for that doc.

-* If function returns `true` then a change value is propagated to a destination.
+* If the function returns `true` then a change value is propagated to a destination.

 #### Example

-* The following script is defined on `Products` collection:
+* The following script is defined on the `Products` collection:

 {CODE-BLOCK:javascript}